openfin/java-example/README.md

 1. Create connection object:

-            this.controller = new DesktopConnection("OpenFinDesktopDemo", "localhost", port);
+            this.desktopConnection = new DesktopConnection("OpenFinDesktopDemo", "localhost", port);

     This code just creates an instance and it does not try to connect to runtime.

-2. Launch and connect to OpenFin runtime:
+2. Launch and connect to stable version of OpenFin runtime:

-            controller.launchAndConnect(this.desktopCommandLine, listener, 10000);
+            desktopConnection.connectToVersion("stable", listener, 10000);

    listener is an instance of DesktopStateListener which provides callback on status of connections to runtime.  desktopCommandLine is a string of arguments passed to OpenFinRVM.
    This example by default passes remote config file for Hello OpenFin app, which will be started as the first app in OpenFin Runtime.